01-edu/public/subjects/flags/README.md

   - The short flag will have two spaces before the (-).
   - The explanation of the flag will have a tab followed by a space before the beginning of the sentence (This flag...).

-***Note:*** Don't mind the extra spaces or tabs on the following example as they were placed there to provide a better understanding and visualization of the output in the terminal.
+> Don't mind the extra spaces or tabs on the following example as they were placed there to provide a better understanding and visualization of the output in the terminal.
 Follow the rules above for the spacing.

 Example of output :